 I understand that there is a fine line between being creative and earning money.
 You have to find the balance between coming up with original ideas that have meaning and earning money.
 Otherwise, you can’t continue that cycle.
 It’s hard to do.
 I believe that you should at least maintain a culture of being open to ideas and talking about them, even if they are crazy.
 In my experience, they often lead to other ideas or meaningful discussions, usually both.
 Original articles take an ordinary topic and give an extraordinary spin.
 When practical (or “proven”) content is on your website (the lists, tips, and tricks), in movies, TV shows, book etc.. you’ll do well.
 Rather than having that as a means to an end ($$), use it as a means to get people to your original content (which may not do as well at first).

-Four Difficulties Every Writer Comes Across and How to Slay Them
+Chapter 6: Four Difficulties Every Writer Comes Across and How to Slay Them

 Whether you have ongoing troubles with writing or just the occasional trip up, all of us need help at some point, myself included.
 Although the difficulties in writing are many, there are ways to overcome them.
 Modern technology and simple tips and tricks can help you overcome the most common mistakes.

-Since this is often the first problem encountered.
 Nothing is more frustrating than sitting down to write and not knowing how to begin.
 This is a result of our internal editor scratching out everything that isn’t a “perfect’ beginning.
 The easiest way to overcome this dilemma is to begin writing about a topic.
 Doing so will get ideas flowing.
 Often the internal editor will tell that what you are doing is a waste of time and that nothing will come of the exercise.

 DON’T LISTEN TO THAT VOICE!